philberryman/touchBarJest/README.md

 ![Touchbar](https://github.com/philberryman/touchBarJest/blob/master/images/touchBar.png)

-A super simple evening project to get my (or your) Jest test results showing on your MacBook Pro TouchBar.
+A super simple evening project to get my (or your) Jest test results showing on your MacBook Pro TouchBar - shown above at the far right.
+All 10 tests are passing.
+Yeh!

 Most of the heavy lifting for this project was done by My Touchbar My Rules (https://github.com/Toxblh/MTMR).
 I have just created a few lines of code to get Jest output on the touchbar.